Evie Magazine: Content

 According to NBC News which talks about the case of Evies attitude towards birth control, the studies about the matters discussed are conflicting and suitable methods should be decided on a case-by-case basis: "Rather, health care experts have said that doctors should discuss any potential mood effects of the medication with patients, as other studies have contradicted the 2018 study, and pregnancy can also have mood side effects."
 Dr. Danielle Jones, an OB-GYN, said that fertility awareness methods are complicated and could fail, while Mayo Clinic said that fertility cycle tracking is less effective than other methods.

-Discussing Evies attitude towards birth control and abortion, The New York Times writes that, "Given the pill’s known side effects, there have been increasing calls for doctors and researchers to take women’s complaints about adverse reactions more seriously.
-But severe complications are rare."
-The outlet also says that the risk of hormonal birth control causing blood clots exist, but is rare, and in fact rarer than the possibility of clots developing during pregnancy.
-The New York Times says that the motivation of Evie is political.
+The New York Times has described some perspectives published on Evie as "unconventional for a right-leaning publication", such as sharing sex tips with disclaimers saying "married women only", advising women to resist being pressured into sexual acts, criticizing misogyny in online communities, and having models wear bikinis and crop tops.
+Martinez has said that Evie was early in writing about topics such as criticism of hookup culture and women's hormonal health that have since entered the mainstream.

+Evie publishes articles critical of both hormonal birth control and non-hormonal birth control, such as copper IUDs and condoms, and has published stories of women suffering deadly side effects such as blood clots from hormonal birth control.
+Print editions of Evie include advertisements for their fertility planning app, 28, which suggests food and exercises for different stages of the user's menstrual cycle and discourages hormonal birth control.
+Evie also sells birth control "detox" supplements through the app, with advertisements saying "Goodbye toxicity."

 Evies 2024 edition praised Donald Trump's nomination of anti-vaccine activist Robert F. Kennedy Jr. for Secretary of Health and Human Services, and described Dutch far-right commentator Eva Vlaardingerbroek as a "shieldmaiden", a term that has been co-opted by the alt-right to describe the female faces of white supremacy and conservatism.

-Influence

-Between May 2022 and 2023, Evies Instagram following increased from about 34,000 to over 66,000, according to Social Blade.
-In the same time period, data from Semrush indicated that search traffic to the website had increased from 40,535 users to 226,002 users.
-By April 2025, Evie had 210,000 Instagram followers.
-Evie also maintains a TikTok account.

-In April 2023, Evies website received about 1.5 million views.
-For comparison, in the same month, Cosmopolitan received about 54 million pageviews.